-A. A drive is initiated for a team when one of the following occurs:

-i.
-A player on that team is the first player to gain possession of the quaffle at the beginning of a period.

-ii.
-A player on that team gains possession of the quaffle during the opposing team's drive, thus ending the opposing team's drive.

-iii.
-A player on that team makes the quaffle live after a good goal.

-B. A drive ends for a team when one of the following occur.

-i.
-The opposing team gains possession of the quaffle, initiating their own drive.

-ii.
-A period ends.

-iii.
-A goal is scored for either team.
+- A. A drive is initiated for a team when one of the following occurs: - i.
+A player on that team is the first player to gain possession of the quaffle at the beginning of the game. - ii.
+A player on that team gains possession of the quaffle during the opposing team's drive, thus ending the opposing team's drive. - iii.
+A player on that team makes the quaffle live after a good goal. - B. A drive ends for a team when one of the following occurs.: - i.
+The opposing team gains possession of the quaffle, initiating their own drive. - ii.
+A goal is scored for either team - C. A drive ends and a new drive begins for the same team when the defensive team is assessed a penalty card or third bludger interference penalty.